www.geo4u.net

 rung - a horizontal support where a foot is placed when climbing a ladder

-sage - a person who is judicious and wise
+- a person who is judicious and wise

 setting - the time and place in which a story occurs